yurigbur/iam-brute/README.md

 ```

 ### Context Support
 As AWS permissions can be scoped to certain resources, the script might receive access denied responses for dummy parameters even though the request would succeed with other parameters.
 With the --context flag a JSON file can be provided that contains valid role names, arns, ids, ... that are than used in the requests.
 The parameters can be scoped globally or for specific services.
-Have a loog at the example for information on how to format the context file. **Currently there can be only one value per parameter**.
+Have a look at the `context.json.example` for information on how to format the context file.
+Service scoped parameters have precedence over gloablly scoped parameters.
+The dummy parameters will always also be included.

+### Output
+The live output is generated as the tasks are exeuted and might not be ordered due to the asynchronous processing.
+The text output can be used to get an ordered version of the live output without additional highlighting.
+The json output also contains the actual parameters values that were successfull. **If a parameter is present in the result, it does not necessarily mean that it actually is a valid parameter if the permissions are not scoped**.

 ## Disclaimer
 I started writing this tool as I was frustrated with the coverage and maintenance state of other well known aws iam enumeration tools like enumerate-iam and weirdAAL.
 I am not a developer and I work on this with a very limted time budget.
 Therefore, you should not expect the script to be performant or bug-free.
 Feel free to create issues or pull requests but do not expect them to be processed in a timely manner.